100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Mon-Thu: 12-10.30 p.m.
 Fri: 12 p.m.-12 a.m.; Sat, eve of public holidays: 11 a.m.-12 a.m.; Sun, public holidays: 11 a.m.-10.30 p.m.

 This is a very chill place where you can sit outdoors and watch planes land and take off from Changi Airport.
 American- and Australian-style food is on the menu for brunch, lunch and dinner, and a barbecue or paella special takes place occasionally.
 Beer comes in US pints.
-(Before the pandemic struck, you purchased a charge card, top it up with at least $10 and use it to pour as much or as little of each brew yourself.
-You could also ask the staff for help if you want to taste a little of each before committing.)
-Their beers are also at Alchemist in the city.
+Their beers are also at their bars in the city centre (South Side) and Gillman Barracks.

 A bar serving craft beer during the circuit breaker